 The law retained seven tax brackets but lowered the rate for five of them.
 These lower rates will expire in 2025 unless Congress votes to extend them.
 TCJA cut the highest rate from 39.6 percent to 37 percent.
 And while the bottom rate remains 10 percent, it now covers more income.
 Read more from the IRS here.

 The IRS has recommended everyone perform a paycheck checkup to ensure proper federal tax withholding - here's how.
-Also, Jo McClure, director of payroll administration, weighs in on how the Tax Cuts and Jobs Act may have impacted your state withholding in this Ask the Payroll Expert.
+Also, Jo McClure, director of payroll administration, weighs in on how the Tax Cuts and Jobs Act may have impacted your state withholding.

 Beginning with mortgages obtained in 2018, first- or second-home buyers may deduct the interest only on debt up to $750,000, down from $1 million previously.
 The interest on home equity loans is no longer deductible.